If you’re not like my younger brother, who generally faces motorbike overheating issues, you should know how hot a motorcycle engine gets.

 How Hot a Motorcycle Engine Gets?

-Undoubtedly your motorbike engine is a crucial part which you shouldn’t ignore.
+Undoubtedly your motorbike engine is a crucial part that you shouldn’t ignore.

 These factors are the temperature in which you’re riding, the motorbike CC, the gear in which you’re riding, and the traffic.